demesvardestin/node-aws/README.md

-## Node-AWS
+## Node-AWS-API

-This is a product purchase app built with a NodeJS API, a React client, running on AWS.
+This is a CRUD API built with NodeJS and running on AWS.